vedph/cod-layout-view/README.md

 - a layout view custom web component, which can display an interactive view of the layout represented by the formula;
 - layout formula services, which can be swapped in the same layout view component.

+## Quick Start

+Quick start for this repository:

+1. download or clone the repository.
+2. open a terminal in its folder.
+3. restore NPM packages (`npm i`).
+The library is a pure TypeScript library with a custom web component, and has no additional dependencies; packages are used only for infrastructure.
-👉 Quick start for this repository: download or clone the repository, open a terminal in its folder, restore NPM packages (`npm i`), and run with `npm run start`.
-When started open your browser at <localhost:3000>.
-The library has no additional dependencies.
+4. run with `npm run start`.
+When started, if this does not happen automatically open your browser at <localhost:3000>.

+Other commands are used for:

 - building: `npm run build`.
 - running: `npm run start`.
-- testing: use VSCode extensions or just `npm run test`.
+- testing: `npm run test`.

 ## Model